Q. Will every pharmacy in the state dispense medical marijuana?

 A. Only producers licensed by the Department of Consumer Protection will be authorized to cultivate marijuana.
 At any one time, the number of licensed producers shall be at least three and not more than 10.
-The Department will establish regulations setting out the qualifications for licensed producers.
-Among other things, any person seeking to be licensed as a producer will have to demonstrate they have the financial capacity to build and operate a secure indoor facility that could grow pharmaceutical-grade marijuana and the ability to maintain adequate controls to prevent the diversion, theft or loss of the marijuana in their facility.
+The Department has established regulations that set out the qualifications for licensed producers and has issued Requests for Applications (RFAs).
+Among other things, any person applying to be licensed as a producer will have to demonstrate they have the financial capacity to build and operate a secure indoor facility that could grow pharmaceutical-grade marijuana and the ability to maintain adequate controls to prevent the diversion, theft or loss of the marijuana in their facility.

 Q. Can I use the application form currently available from the Department of Consumer Protection for a Manufacturer or Wholesaler of Drugs, Cosmetics or Medical Devices to apply to be a producer or dispensary of medical marijuana?